Venezuela, oh Venezuela. Small Latin American country known for its exports: Oil, Telenovelas

 one of the women with a criminal had a "Miss Venezuela" band, there was a big uproar.

-Venezuela is also the only country in continental Latin America where the "everyman" sport is Baseball instead of Football (Soccer).note
+Venezuela is also the only country in continental Latin America where the "everyman" sport is Baseball instead of Football (Soccer)

 Kids in the poorer areas play using a broom stick as a bat and bottle caps if they can't find balls.
 Baseball is very strong, with very active small and professional leagues, and the aspiration of most kids is becoming a Major League player.
 There was a great motive of national pride when the manager who broke the "Black Sox Curse" was a Venezuelan, Ozzie Guillen.
-On the other side, football has been rising in popularity on recent times thanks to the surprise improving of the national selection (nicknamed La Vinotinto
+On the other side, football has been rising in popularity over the years thanks to the surprise improving of the national selection (nicknamed La Vinotinto

 after the wine red color of their uniforms) under the hands of Richard Paez.